RaiMan/SikuliX-2014/README.md

 The structure is reduced to 3 main packages:
  - API: now contains Basics, Natives and OpenCV4Sikuli (gets sikulixapi.jar)
  - IDE: unchanged (gets sikulix.jar)
- - Libs: everything related to native stuff including the prebuilt libraries (gets sikulixlibs.jar)
+ - 3 LibsXxx: everything related to native stuff including the prebuilt libraries (gets sikulixlibsxxx.jar)

 The other packages are mostly unchanged.
 <hr>